drjlevi6/FrontWindowGrabber/README.md

 - Create a folder $HOME/tmp.

-- Clone the GitHub repository FrontWindowGrabber ([https://github.com/drjlevi6/FrontWindowGrabber](https://github.com/drjlevi6/FrontWindowGrabber)) or download the file `cropScreenShotToFrontmostWindow.jxa.scpt` from the same repository.
+- Clone this repository or download its file `cropScreenShotToFrontmostWindow.jxa.scpt`.

 - Two possible next steps: Either